pupil-labs/densepose-module/README.rst

       # Optional, but recommended, run it on a virtual environment
       python3.11 -m venv venv
       source venv/bin/activate
-      pip install -U pip setuptools
+      pip install -U pip setuptools wheel

       # Install torch and torchvision
       pip install torch==2.0.1 torchvision==0.15.2

       # Now, we install detectron2, Meta hasn't update it to run with the latest pytorch version, but thanks to @johnnynunez
       # we have a version that works with the latest.
-Grab the wheels for your version at https://github.com/johnnynunez/detectron2/actions/runs/5953527699
+Grab the wheels for your version at https://github.com/johnnynunez/detectron2/actions/workflows/build-wheels.yml
       # and install them with pip, you will need to point to the wheel you downloaded, e.g.:

       pip install detectron2-3.11-pytorch2.0.1-ubuntu-latest-wheel.whl